ikmb/dragen-variant-calling/docs/usage.md

 #### Joint calling

 Joint calling for cohorts produces one VCF file for the entire data set.
 To enable this, use the `--joint_calling` flag.
+This is "true" by default.

 #### Trio analysis